qt37t247/WGS-HPC-NUS/README.md

 module avail
 ```

-For the example shell files, I submit them to parallel12.
+For some example shell files, I submit them to parallel12.
 If you submit to other queues (e.g. parallel24), please change threads (normally specified after the flag "-t" or "-c") used in the program accordingly to make the full use of your HPC quota.

 ## Check reads quality with FastQC